I'm in my 50s and I cycle every day - these are the benefits I've found after almost 5 years on the road

 7. Cycling offers easy solitude

-I know many people ride in groups but I love cycling solo.
-I don’t need anyone and I'm happy alone on the roads.
-I can just up and go anytime I’m free and being by myself gives me time to clear my mind.
+I know many people ride in groups, but I love cycling solo.
+I don’t need anyone, and I'm happy alone on the roads.
+I can just get up and go anytime I’m free, and being by myself gives me time to clear my mind.

-Most of the time I don’t wear headphones and just listen to the sounds of birds, crickets, or whatever other sounds nature offers.
+Most of the time, I don’t wear exercise headphones and just listen to the sounds of birds, crickets, or whatever other sounds nature offers.
 Or I'm in my head, using my time on the road to work out life's challenges.
-It's an important opportunity for head space for me, I can think about my problems and think up solutions in one go, meaning they don't compound.
+It's an important opportunity for head space for me.
+I can think about my problems and think up solutions in one go, meaning they don't compound.

-It's one of the benefits of cycling that many others enjoy too.
+It's one of the cycling benefits that others enjoy too.
 "People who do endurance sports cherish the ability to 'zone out', to clear their mind of chatter and baggage by focusing on their breathing.
-As it's a lower-intensity sport than running, for example, there's less physical discomfort which makes it great for this," says the coach.
+As it's a lower-intensity sport than running, for example, there's less physical discomfort, which makes it great for this," says the coach.

 "Plus, on a scenic open road with few traffic hazards, it's easy to forget your problems, enjoy your surroundings, and appreciate the fact you're doing something great for your body," he says.